All Products

 How it works

-This solution takes advantage of the compatibility between Azure Event Hubs and the Apache Kafka protocol, which allows an Event Hub to function as a Kafka service.
+This solution uses the compatibility between Azure Event Hubs and the Apache Kafka protocol, which allows an Event Hub to function as a Kafka service.
 Security Center acts as a Kafka client that uses a specified endpoint, topic, and credentials to retrieve log data from the Event Hub.
 The retrieved data is then used for unified normalization, parsing, and threat detection.
 The configuration process is as follows:

 image